Leonardo-Boss/suckless-site/tools.suckless.org/sent.md

 * No different font styles (bold, italic, underline)
 * No fancy layout options (different font sizes, different colors, …)
 * No animations
+* No support for automatic layouting paragraphs
+* Slides with exuberant amount of lines or characters produce rendering glitches intentionally to prevent you from holding bad presentations

 Usage
 -----